Planning your South America Itinerary

 El Cafayate Wine Tasting

-Head to Argentina and get wine tasting in the beautiful countryside.
+Head to Argentina next and so some wine tasting in the beautiful countryside at El Cafayate.
 Then go out for a juicy Argentinian steak washed down with some delicious merlot!
 There are wineries both in the countryside and in town that you can visit.
 Some trips need to be pre-arranged but often you can just turn up and join the next tour or tasting session.

 Stay on a Ranch or Estancia in rural Argentina